HISTORY of the

 -

 In the aftermath, transportation in the Florida Keys was by plane and ship.
 Pan American Airways flew to Key West.
 Using the remaining car ferries the City of Key West and Florida Keys, a temporary landing for limited automobile travel was quickly planned by the WPA at Snake Creek.
 However, the flow of water during the winter season and shallower access through Florida Bay changed the landing location to the lower end of Upper Matecumbe Key.
-Later, two steel Mississippi River car ferries, the Pilgrim and the Traveler, were brought in and the Lower Matecumbe Key ferry landing was restored.
+Later, two steel Mississippi River car ferries, the Pilgrim and the Traveler, were brought in and the Lower Matecumbe Key ferry landing was restored after repair to the Indian Key Fill was completed.

 -